molikto/mlang/README.md

          * *A simple type-theoretic language: Mini-TT*
          * http://davidchristiansen.dk/tutorials/nbe/
     * but the above reference is not incremental, and to do it incrementally: *Decidability of conversion for type theory in type theory*
-      * this don't handle recursive definitions, see bellow
+      * this don't handle recursive definitions, and we use a way inspired by Mini-TT
     * the idea of using JVM as evaluator is from: *Full reduction at full throttle*